dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

   - author: Daniel
     date: 2012-10-30 07:38:53
     comment: |
-      Nathan: That's a great insight--how enums force the question of type extensibility.
+      Nathan: That's a great insight &mdash; how enums force the question of type extensibility.
 I'd never thought of their ramifications that way.
 Thanks for chiming in.
   - author: Antoine Ménard (@Enthouan)
     date: 2015-04-15 12:19:52
     comment: |